Definition of Exempt Operating Foundation

 Determination letter required.
 A foundation wanting recognition of exempt operating foundation status must obtain a determination letter from the Internal Revenue Service determining that it has met the specific requirements of this special status.
 To claim exemption from the tax on net investment income, the foundation should attach a copy of this determination letter to its annual returns, Forms 990-PF, for tax years for which the claim for exemption is made.

-To obtain the determination letter, the foundation should submit its request to Internal Revenue Service, at the address listed in Revenue Procedure 2014-4 (or latest update).
+To obtain the determination letter, the foundation should submit a completed Form 8940 and pay the required user fee.
+The current user fee amount can be found in section 6.10 (summary of exempt organizations fees) of Revenue Procedure 2016-8.
 Supporting documents and materials with the ruling request must demonstrate that requirements (1) through (4), listed at the beginning of this discussion, are met.
 Specifically, for purposes of requirements (3) and (4), the foundation must list all its officers and members of its governing body for the current year and identify any that are disqualified individuals.
+Additional information regarding this type of request can be found in Revenue Procedure 2016-10.